Skip to main content

 Example

-See an end-to-end example below of setting up the Eppo Node client and logging events to the console.
+See below for an end-to-end example of setting up the Eppo Node client and logging events to the console.

 // Import Eppo's assignment logger interface and client initializer